Chris Neal: Port Vale

 Neal started the 2014–15 season on the bench, as Johnson was selected for the season opener.
 After returning to the starting line-up in September he won praise for his performances.
 He again earned praise in December for a series of consistent performances and impressive saves in close games.
 He remain the first choice goalkeeper until he was suspending after being sent off in a 3–1 defeat at Leyton Orient.
 He returned to the first-team following his suspension.
 He was one of the most consistent performers of the season.

 He missed the start of the 2015–16 season after picking up an ankle injury in pre-season and only returned to match fitness at the end of October.
 He joined league rivals Doncaster Rovers on a 28-day loan on 1 February as manager Darren Ferguson looked to provide competition for Thorsten Stuckmann and Marko Maroši.
 Neal stated that he joined "Donny" to play first-team football.
 He played two games at Keepmoat Stadium before Port Vale ended his loan spell on 20 February as injury to Jak Alnwick restored Neal to the Vale first-team.
-He retained his first-team place at Vale until on 18 March, when he joined Bury on loan until the end of the season.
-After making a good start to his time at Gigg Lane, he told the Bury Times that he hoped to join the club permanently on a free transfer.
+He retained his first-team place at Vale until 18 March, when he joined Bury on loan until the end of the season.
 Port Vale released him upon the expiry of his contract at the end of the season.
 In December 2019, local newspaper The Sentinel ran a poll of fans to debate Port Vale's best goalkeeper of the 2010s; Neal finished in second place with 30% of the vote, behind Scott Brown (44%) and ahead of Jak Alnwick (26%).